feiYroom/cpp-output-practice/hw.md

 ## 🧠 Instructions

 Read the code examples below and think about what each program will output.
-Then try writing and testing your own version inside the folder cpp-output-practice.
+Then try writing and testing your own version inside the folder exercise*.

 In this practice, we focus on the basics: